-- Specify OFF if barcoded samples are from the same species, but different tissues, or samples of the same genes but different individuals.
-The samples are clustered with all barcodes pooled. - Specify ON if barcoded samples are from different species.
+- This option specifies barcoded samples that were barcoded at the cDNA level, where the (barcoded) cDNA primers are specified in the Primer Set option.
+This option does not address libraries that were barcoded using barcoded adapters. - Specify whether all FLNC reads will be pooled for clustering, then demultiplexed based on pooled result.
+Note: This setting does not apply to non-barcoded samples. - Specify Pool reads and cluster together if barcoded samples are from the same species, but different tissues, or samples of the same genes but different individuals.
+The samples are clustered with all barcodes pooled. - Specify Cluster reads separately if barcoded samples are from different species.
 The samples are clustered separately by barcode. - In either case, the samples on the results page are automatically named BioSample 1 through BioSample N.

 Advanced parameters Default value Description Require and Trim Poly(A) Tail ON ON means that polyA tails are required for a sequence to be considered full length.
 OFF means sequences do not need polyA tails to be considered full length.
 Minimum Mapped Length (bp) 50 The minimum required mapped HQ isoform sequence length (in base pairs) for the Iso-Seq mapping-collapse step.
-Note: This is applicable only if a reference genome is provided.
+Note : This is applicable only if a reference genome is provided.
 Minimum Gap-Compressed Identity (%) 95 The minimum required gap-compressed alignment identity, in percent.
 Gap-compressed identity counts consecutive insertion or deletion gaps as one difference.
-Note: This is applicable only if a reference genome is provided.
-Minimum Mapped Coverage (%) 99 The minimum required HQ transcript isoform sequence alignment coverage (in percent) for the Iso-Seq mapping-collapse step.
-Note: This is applicable only if a reference genome is provided.
+Note : This is applicable only if a reference genome is provided.
+Minimum Mapped Coverage (%) 99 The minimum required HQ transcript isoform sequence alignment coverage (in percent) for the Iso-Seq mapping- collapse step.
+Note : This is applicable only if a reference genome is provided.
 Maximum Fuzzy Junction Difference (bp) 5 The maximum junction difference between two mapped isoforms to be collapsed into a single isoform.
 If the junction differences are all less than the provided value, they will all be collapsed.
 Setting to 0 requires all junctions to be exact to be collapsed into a single isoform.
 Applicable only if a reference genome is provided.
 Min.
 CCS Predicted Accuracy (Phred Scale) 20 Phred-scale integer QV cutoff for filtering HiFi reads.
 The default for Iso-Seq Analysis is 20 (QV 20), or 99% predicted accuracy.
-Filters to Add to the Data Set NONE A semicolon-separated (not comma-separated) list of other filters to add to the Data Set.
+Filters to Add to the Data Set NONE A semicolon-separated ( not comma-separated) list of other filters to add to the Data Set.
 Advanced pbmm2 Options NONE Space-separated list of custom pbmm2 options. (pbmm2 is already running withpreset ISOSEQ.)
 Not all supported command-line options can be used, and HPC settings cannot be modified.
-See SMRT® Tools reference guide v11.1 for details.
+See SMRT Tools reference guide (v13.0) for details.
+Add task memory (MB) 0 Increasing this value allocates extra memory per task when submitting the job to the compute backend.
 Compute Settings Select (Optional) Specify the distributed computing cluster settings configuration, if made available by the site SMRT Link administrator.